 - Henpecked Husband: Implied.
 Between Masaru's meekness and his wife's explosive temper, it would be a wonder if he wasn't one.

-- Jerkass to One: Mitsuki is only harsh with her son Katsuki, and seems to be polite and courteous to others.
+- Jerkass to One: Mitsuki is only harsh with her son Katsuki, but seems to be polite and courteous to others.

 - Kick the Son of a Bitch: Mitsuki blames Katsuki for being kidnapped.
 This is exactly how Katsuki has been treating Midoriya since the earliest chapters of the manga.